 Cole Boeve N.R.E.M.T.-B., is a simulation technician for the Parry Center.
 He works closely alongside simulation specialist Brian Wallenburg, N.R.E.M.T.-P and Kimberly Bertsch, M.B.A.
 He is responsible for helping with the setup and breakdown of skills labs, scenarios and maintaining and organizing supplies.
 Cole also actively participates in the learning scenarios by operating the mannequins or as support staff during simulations.
 He assists with clerical duties and behind-the-scenes needs.
 Cole has been involved in health care for a roughly seven years and has worked in the emergency room, intensive care unit and lift team throughout the duration of his time with Sanford Health.
 He also currently works with an ambulance company in Sioux Falls.
 Cole hopes to continue his own education with the hope of pursuing a career in medical academia while assisting current medical, physician assistant and nursing students achieve their own educational endeavors.

-James Kroon, B.S., is the Parry Center Operations Assistant.
-James graduated from The University of South Dakota in 2014 and obtained a Bachelor of Science degree in Criminal Justice with a minor in Business Administration.
+James Kroon, B.S., is the Parry Center operations assistant.
+James graduated from USD in 2014 and obtained a Bachelor of Science degree in criminal justice with a minor in business administration.
 He is responsible for finances, budgeting and scheduling events and activities for the Parry Center.
 He also assists with simulations and serves as a standardized patient.